zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 for both DPM mode and classic mode.
 The names of the metrics are equal if and only if they have the same meaning in both modes.

-The following table shows the Prometheus metrics in the standard metric definition.
+The following table shows the Prometheus metrics.
 This includes both :term:`metric service based metrics` and :term:`resource property based metrics`:

 ======================================================  ====  ====  ==================================================================
 Prometheus Metric                                       Mode  Type  Description